Riyazzie/f23wb58shaik/README.md

 # f23wb58shaik
-# this is ,y lab10 repo
+# this is my lab10 repo